jonrcable/environment/README.md

 	!# vagrant box add laravel/homestead

-- create a new folder in the root of your home folder called Development

-	!# cd ~/

-	!# mkdir Development

 - download the homestead package into a folder called Homestead in the root of your home folder

 	!# cd ~/